 CO 5210 Counseling Skills Training - 3 Hours

 An experiential and cognitive introduction to the skills basic to any counseling setting, working with a developmental model of helping.
 Emphasis is placed on the acquisition and use of the basic counselling skills through an experiential participation in the counseling process.
 Not open to auditors.
-Cap 24.

-Classical and current theories of counseling will be studied and evaluated in light of Scripture, psychological sophistication, and potential application for evidence-based practice and treatment.
+Classical and current theories of counseling will be investigated in light of Scripture, psychological sophistication, and potential application for evidence-based practice and treatment.
 Strategies will be explored to formulate case conceptualization, build treatment plans, and to select in-session helping techniques.

 CO 5400 Foundations of Mental Health Counseling - 3 Hours

-This course is an orientation to the various dimensions of mental health counseling.
+This is an orientation to the various dimensions of mental health counseling.
 It provides an overview of the variety of roles offered and functions available to the mental health worker in society and in the church.
 The central theme to explore is what it means to pursue a professional identity, answer a ministry calling and nurture a Christian theological imagination.
 This provides a forum to guide Christians who counsel to engage peacefully and ethically with others in a pluralistic culture.
 Registration limited to MA/MHC students or by departmental permission.

 CO 5578 Family and Couple Counseling - 3 Hours